bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Show Notes](https://github.com/shawndibble/foundryvtt-show-notes) - Automatically flag journal notes to show on the map without having to have your players turn it on themselves.
 - [Token Action HUD](https://github.com/espositos/fvtt-tokenactionhud) - Floating HUD, showing common actions for a controllable token.
 - [Zoom/Pan Option](https://github.com/itamarcu/ZoomPanOptions) - When zooming in and out, the camera will stay focused on the cursor.
-  - Configure Settings (tab) > Module Settings > Zoom Speed: 7

 ## Quality of Life Improvements For GameMasters
-- [Adventure Importer / Exporter](https://foundryvtt.com/packages/adventure-import-export/) - OPTIONAL: Allows content creators to package multiple assets within Foundy VTT into a single distributable file that can be shared.
+- [Adventure Importer / Exporter](https://foundryvtt.com/packages/adventure-import-export/) - OPTIONAL: Allows content creators to package multiple assets within FoundryVTT into a single distributable file that can be shared.
-- [Actually Private Rolls](https://github.com/syl3r86/Actually-Private-Rolls) - Hides Private GM Rolls completely rather than just obfuscating the result.
-This can be toggled on or off in the Settings Menu.
 - [Background Volume](https://github.com/mtvjr/background-volume) - Allows the DM to configure the volume of a scene's background
 - [Cautious Gamemaster's Pack](https://foundryvtt.com/packages/CautiousGamemastersPack/) - Disable GM from speaking as PC tokens, blind chats and rolls made by hidden tokens, disable using up/down arrow keys to recall previous chats so that they can be used to move the text cursor (Toggle).
   - Configure Settings (tab) > Module Settings > Disable GM speaking as PC tokens: Checked